relmify/jest-fp-ts/README.md

 #### .toBeLeftWithErrorsMatching(Array&lt;string | regex>)

-Use `.toBeLeftWithErrorsMatching(Array<string | regex>)` when testing validation errors returned by io-ts codec `decode()` operations.
+Use `.toBeLeftWithErrorsMatching(Array<string | regex>)` when testing validation errors returned by io-ts `decode()` operations.

-An io-ts type codec `decode()` method will return a Left with an array of ValidationError objects if the supplied value does can not be successfully validated and decoded to the specified io-ts type.
+An io-ts `decode()` method will return a Left with an array of `ValidationError` objects if the supplied value can not be successfully validated and decoded to the specified io-ts type.
 For codecs that are composed from multiple codecs, multiple errors may be returned as each sub-codec is applied to the values it is charged with validating.

 This matcher provides an easy way to check if expected validation errors are present.
 To do this, it makes use of the io-ts PathReporter module.